-All coastal events undertaken on the Great Ocean Road Coast managed coastline requires prior approval.
-This is to ensure as land managers we are able to accommodate rubbish bin and amenity needs and manage events along each section of the coast to avoid clashes.
+All coastal events undertaken on Great Ocean Road Coast Committee managed coastline require prior approval.
+This is to ensure as land managers we can accommodate rubbish bin and amenity needs and manage events along each section of the coast to avoid clashes.

-Each year a range of groups and organisations conduct a number of small to large-scale community and commercial events along the coast between Torquay and Lorne.
+Each year a range of groups and organisations conduct several small to large-scale community and commercial events along the coast between Torquay and Lorne.
 These events include: